-Whether you are planning a buffet or a sit-down dinner, baked ham is a great choice for your main course.
+Whether you are planning a buffet or a sit-down dinner, baked ham is a great main course.
 I have created many a baked ham recipe over the years, but this is my go-to recipe.
-It touches all of the bases--an easy recipe for a sweet, sticky, and fruity glaze with a little savory kick to balance the salty meat.
+It touches all of the bases–an easy recipe for a sweet, sticky, and fruity glaze with a little savory kick to balance the salty meat.
 Always start with a bone-in ham.
 When I bought a ham for my mom recently, she told me NOT to bring back one of the pre-sliced ones because they are too salty for her.
-She's right--in order to compensate for the juices lost from pre-slicing, most companies pump the meat with "sodium solution" a.k.a. salt water.
-If you can't find pineapple preserves, use peach or apricot.
+She’s right.
+To compensate for the lost juices during the pre-slicing, most companies pump the meat with “sodium solution” a.k.a. salt water.
+If you can’t find pineapple preserves, use peach or apricot.

 A sweet and tangy glazed smoked ham is another versatile holiday entree, equally at home on the dinner or buffet table.
 (Not to mention the bonus of leftover ham for post-party sandwiches and casseroles.)
 This recipe features the familiar flavors of glazed ham without resorting to the usual route of brown sugar, pineapple slices and maraschino cherries.
 If you can’t find pineapple preserves, substitute apricot or peach preserves.

 - This recipe uses a average-sized 8-pound ham, but larger or smaller hams can be used to accommodate the amount of people you want to serve (and the leftovers you want to have!)
 Allow 15 minutes per pound at 325°F, glazing the ham during the last hour of baking, and make more or less glaze as needed.

 - Common food safety requires that meat stands no longer than 2 hours at room temperature before serving.
 This isn’t always easy to do.
 If necessary, serve sliced ham and replenish the platter as needed.